-Laura E. Brandt, PhD
+Laura E. Brandt, PhD, EIT

-PM me | Get LinkedIn | Seattle WA
+PM me | LinkedIn | Renton WA

 About me

-I am generally interested in human and robot vision research, and developing the autonomous navigation,robotic, and electrical systems that will help humans explore space.
+I am generally interested in human and robot vision research, and developing the autonomous navigation, robotic, and electrical systems that will help humans explore space.
 I like problem-oriented engineering design, and like to play with both hard- and soft- ware, with more recent emphasis being on software and AI/ML-based computer vision models.
 I enjoy teaching mathematics, physics, and electrical engineering in classrooms and 1-on-1, and nurturing the next generation of engineering researchers through internship.

 Teaching